-The potential future contingent payments receivable related to the MABA program of \$363 million are not deemed substantive milestones due to the fact that the achievement of the event underlying the payment predominantly relates to GSK's performance of future development, manufacturing and commercialization activities for product candidates after licensing the program.
-We are entitled to 15% of any milestone payments.
+The potential future contingent payments receivable related to the MABA program of up to \$363.0 million are not deemed substantive milestones due to the fact that the achievement of the event underlying the payment predominantly relates to GSK's performance of future development, manufacturing and commercialization activities for product candidates after licensing the program.
+We are entitled to 15% of any contingent payments and royalties payable by GSK through our ownership interest in TRC.